Allen Zadoff Quarantine Interview

 Allen: You actually read the book, huh?

-AZ: I'm busy so I skimmed it.
+AZ: I'm busy so I just read the back cover.
 But tell us about the talking thing.

 Allen: Wild is super intelligent and can understand human language.
 Her barking is translated through a high tech collar, and you can only understand her if you’re wearing a special ear bud.
 For everyone else, it just sounds like barking.